michaelmior/sato/README.md

 This repository includes source code, scripts, and data for training the **Sato** model.
 The repo also includes a pretrained  model to help replicate the results in [our preprint](https://arxiv.org/abs/1911.06311).
 Sato is a hybrid machine learning model to automatically detect the semantic types of columns in tables, exploiting the signals from the context as well as the column values.
 Sato combines a deep learning model trained on a large-scale table corpus with topic modeling and structured prediction.

 <img src="diagram-overview.svg" width="800"/>
 Above: Sato architecture.
-Sato's hyrid architecture consists of two basic modules; a topic-aware single-column prediction module and a structured output prediction module.
+Sato's hybrid architecture consists of two basic modules; a topic-aware single-column prediction module and a structured output prediction module.
 The topic-aware module extends
 <a href=https://arxiv.org/pdf/1905.10688.pdf>Sherlock</a>'s single-column prediction model (a deep neural network) with additional topic subnetworks, incorporating <em>table intent</em> into the model.
 The structured output prediction module then combines the topic-aware results for all m columns, providing the final semantic type prediction for the columns in the table.

 ## What is Sato useful for?